raganwald/presentations/optimism-mindset.md

 ---

-> Hacker News liked this blog post.
+## Hacker News liked **this blog post**.

 ^ That is very specific.
+It's one permutation of words.
 But I could also say:

 ---

-> I have experience, I've thought these ideas out, and Hacker News validates my experience and my approach.
+## Hacker News validated **my experience** as a programmer.

-^ That's a general explanation, it speaks to a broad set of reasons for this event.
-Note that both explanations are perfectly true!
+^ That's a "general" explanation, it speaks to my experience, a factor that can contribute to a very broad set of events, this is just one particular positive consequence.

+^ Note that both explanations are perfectly true!
 The choice of explanation is a question of perspective, of emphasis, not of right or wrong.

 ---